ibm-cloud-docs/databases-for-mongodb/howto-resources-scaling.md

 ```
 {: pre}

-## Switching to and between Hosting Models in the CLI
+## Switching to and between hosting models in the CLI
 {: #resources-switching-cli}
 {: cli}